dovecot/documentation/docs/developers/design/mail_plugins.md

 ### `mail_namespace_storage_added`

-Storage was connected to its first namespace/mailbox list.
+Storage was connected to its first mailbox list.
 This hook should usually be used if plugin wants to override mailbox_list's methods.

 ### `mail_namespaces_created`